tatarize/potrace/README.md

 * `pip install potrace-cli`

 The cli project contains valid console script entrypoints for potrace.
-If you install the command-line package it will add `potrace` to your console scripts.
+If you install the command-line package it will add `potracer` to your console scripts.
+Note the -r suffix so that it does not interfere with potrace that may be otherwise installed.

-Warning: This may conflict with runtime namespace of regular potrace.
-Be certain this is your intent. `pip uninstall potrace-cli` will uninstall if needed.

 # Requirements
 * numpy: for bitmap structures.